What are Transition Contact Lenses?

 These are "biweekly" lenses, meaning they must be replaced approximately every 14 days.
 Like any type of contact lens, it is important to maintain good eye care practices.
 Transition contact lenses still have the risk of complications, such as infections.

 Transition contact lenses are similar to transition eyeglasses.
 They have a photochromic additive.
-This means that your eye will filter visible light according UV and High Energy Visible (HEV) light quantity.
+This means your eye will filter visible light according to UV and High Energy Visible (HEV) light quantity.

 When this happens, the lenses darken slightly to compensate for the increased sunlight.
 However, if you return indoors, your contact lenses become clear again within 90 seconds.

-You’ll want to remember that while these contacts provide UV protection, they are not substitutes for UV protective sunglasses or goggles.
-The contact lenses do not cover the entire eye and leave areas exposed to harmful UVA/UVB radiation.
+You’ll want to remember that while these contacts provide UV protection, they are not substitutes for UV-protective sunglasses or goggles.
+The contact lenses do not cover the entire eye and expose areas to harmful UVA/UVB radiation.

 The contact lenses will have a clear-to-slightly tinted appearance in normal indoor lighting conditions.
 However, if you wear these transition lenses outside, they will become darker when exposed to UV and/or HEV light.

 The lens manufacturer designed the contact lenses to minimize outward changes to your eye’s natural look.

 However, the tint is temporary because these lenses fade quickly to clear when you’re no longer in direct sunlight.

 However, transition lenses may be worth considering if you have no vision problems but would like to enjoy the light management benefits.

 If you have any of the following conditions, you should not use these transition lenses: